Summer Bridge Program

 Graduation Requirement: Artistic Creation and Analysis mode (MAC)

-TRIO Summer Bridge Programs: Bridge to College Writing, College Success, and College Wellness
+TRIO Track: Summer Bridge to College

 The Bridge to College Success Course is designed to equip incoming first-year Albion College students with the essential “street skills” and knowledge needed to thrive both academically and personally as a Briton.
 The course will provide insights on key strategies for academic success through: study habits and techniques, effective time management and scheduling, goal setting, communicating with professors, engaging with course material, class preparation, locating and utilizing appropriate on-campus offices/services, and more.
 Through hands-on experiences, short lessons, on-campus field trips, and group discussions, students will gain practical tools to enhance their college experience and achieve their educational goals.
 This course will be a stepping stone towards a successful and fulfilling college journey.

-Finally, students will participate in Bridge to College Wellness, This introductory short-course is designed to support incoming first-year Albion College students through learning and practice of behaviors and strategies to maintain and improve physical, mental, emotional, and spiritual well-being during their time as a Brit.
+Bridge to College Wellness, this introductory short-course is designed to support incoming first-year Albion College students through learning and practice of behaviors and strategies to maintain and improve physical, mental, emotional, and spiritual well-being during their time as a Brit.
 Transitioning to life at college can be both exciting and stressful, and learning how to manage personal health during this transition can be crucial for overall success.
 The course will offer practical insights into nutrition, exercise, stress management, sleep, hygiene, mental health, and spiritual health.
 In addition to visiting and learning about the various services offered on campus, students will engage in short lessons, group discussions, self-reflection, experiential learning, and ultimately create a personalized wellness plan to help them sustain a balanced and healthy lifestyle aimed at excelling both inside and outside of the classroom.